 Learn how to receive kind words.
 Practice this skill until you get it right.

-- I'll bet you don't realize that it's actually rude when you don't accept a compliment.
+- I'll bet you don't realize that it's rude when you don't accept a compliment.
 It comes close to calling the other person a liar.
-When someone is complimenting you, try not to mentally find fault with yourself.
+When someone is complimenting you, try not to find fault with yourself mentally.
 Concentrate on what they are saying.

 - A compliment is like a gift.
 You wouldn't turn down a gift from someone.
 That would insult them.
 All you have to do to accept a compliment is to say "Thank you."
 Practice doing this.

 Don't trash a compliment; bask in it.
 Absorb the loveliness of the moment.

 You measure your level of self-worth through your self-esteem.
 Self-esteem can apply directly to a specific dimension (I believe I'm a good writer) or (I think I'm a terrible person.)

 Wikipedia.org quotes Erik Erikson in speaking of the value of loving oneself, "A person with healthy self-esteem accepts and loves themselves unconditionally, acknowledging both virtues and faults in the self, and yet, despite everything, can continue to love themselves.

 Do not confuse this love of self with the shared Narcissistic love of the ego, which is a symptom of low self-esteem.